 string::substr in C++: Extracting Parts of Strings

-.
+Hello!
+In this article, we’re going to focus on a useful function in C++ meant for working with strings: substr.
 We’ll begin with an overview of this function, figure out the right ways to use it, and later on, run through some examples to grasp its behavior.
-By the end, you’ll have a clear picture of the substr
+By the end, you’ll have a clear picture of the substr function’s importance and utility.

 How to Extract a Portion of a String in C++

-To take a specific part out of a string in C++, the substr
+To take a specific part out of a string in C++, the substr function comes in handy:

-- The function starts its work from the character at the
+string substr(size_t pos = 0, size_t len = npos) const;- The function starts its work from the character at the

-position. - It grabs
+posposition. - It grabs

-characters from there, or takes characters till the end iflen
+lencharacters from there, or takes characters till the end iflenisn’t specified or if the string is shorter.

-Let’s glance at a simple code where we use substr
+Let’s glance at a simple code where we use substr:

 #include <iostream>